zdbrenda/ruby_cisco_solution/README.md

 A zip file which included all the files (I have pushed the zip file because I was unable to push the super_long.txt file, which is of almost 400 MB).

 ## Get a word counter for a certain txt file
-You can do as follows to get the desired result:
+You can do as follows to get the desired result (which is how **demo.rb** is implemented):
 1. Put the txt file in the same directory as main.rb.
 2. Create an object by using WordCounter.new (eg: **_wc_abc=WordCounter.new('abc.txt')_** )
 3. Create the counter by calling the count method (eg: **_counter_abc=wc_abc.count_** )